May 22, 2008

 Everything else is secondary.

-Of all the those, number 4 is the most important.
-If you don't know, deep inside you, that you have something to contribute, you'll never get out of the learning phase and into the action phase.
-You'll stagnate and wallow in that nether region of "If I just knew this thing that's taught in this new report then I'll be ready to contribute…" or "I need to learn this new tool so I don't waste a bunch of time…"
+Of all those, number 4 is the most important.
+If you don’t know, deep inside you, that you have something to contribute, you’ll never get out of the learning phase and into the action phase.
+You’ll stagnate and wallow in that nether region of “If I just knew this thing that’s taught in this new report then I’ll be ready to contribute…” or “I need to learn this new tool so I don’t waste a bunch of time…”

 If this is you STOP!

 Get off your arse and start doing!
+Here’s a guide to getting started.

 If you really don't have knowledge that you can contribute, here's a 3 step plan to getting on the right track.